Content starts here

 The names of the first 10 Medicare drugs whose prices the federal government will negotiate directly with manufacturers were released Aug.
 29. Popular but pricey blood thinners, diabetes medications, cancer treatments make historic list.

-The Indiana Department of Health announced Hoosiers 65 and older are now eligible to register for COVID-19 vaccination.
+The Indiana Department of Health announced a new age group of Hoosiers are eligible to register for COVID-19 vaccines.

 Search AARP Indiana